 - To use as a genre sample

-This detailed blueprint will help shine light on the elements of your script — beyond the craft — to help push your project into green light territory for your target audience.
-Think of Bespoke Notes as an industry consultant that gives you niche-specific tips to enhance the reception of your screenplay to your desired audience.
+This detailed blueprint will help shine a light on the elements of your script — beyond the craft — to help push your project into green light territory for your target audience.
+Think of Bespoke Notes as an industry consultant who gives you niche-specific tips to enhance the reception of your screenplay to your desired audience.

 For an additional fee, you can add a Synopsis to this coverage package or order rush turnaround.

 Screenwriting is an art form and a craft — but it’s also a business.
-Bespoke Notes focuses on the marketability analysis and selling recommendations so you can become a working screenwriter.
+Bespoke Notes focuses on marketability analysis and selling recommendations so you can become a working screenwriter.

 Comprehensive Script Coverage: